Importer’s guide to electric bikes

 E-bikes are becoming a top choice for Australians wanting convenient, eco-friendly urban transport.
 If you are thinking about importing e-bikes commercially, or buying one from an overseas website, a quick check now can save you money, customs delays and the heartbreak of ending up with a bike you can’t ride on our roads or footpaths.

 In Australia an e-bike is generally treated like a pushbike, but if your e-bike exceeds certain limits it might be classified as a road vehicle.
 That means it would require an import approval and must comply with applicable national road vehicle standards.
-And if Customs aren’t sure whether it’s a road vehicle not, it could be stopped at the border while an assessment is made – which could lead to hundreds of dollars in storage fees.
+And if Customs aren’t sure whether it’s a road vehicle or not, it could be stopped at the border while an assessment is made – which could lead to hundreds of dollars in storage fees.

 Power and speed limits for e-bikes in Australia